syncfusion-content/java-file-format-docs/java-file-formats/word-library/word-document/compare-word-documents.md

 ![Compare Word documents in Java](../WorkingwithWordDocument_images/Compare-Word-documents-without-author.png)

 ## Set Author and Date

-Compare the two Word documents by setting the author and date for revisions to identify the changes.
-In DocIO, the default setting for the “author” field is “Author”, and the default setting for the “dateTime” field is the current time.
+You can compare two Word documents by setting the author and date for revisions to identify the changes.
+In DocIO, the default setting for the "author" field is "Author", and the default setting for the "dateTime" field is the current time.

 The following code example shows how to set the author and date for revision while comparing two Word documents.